SAP-archive/cloud-application-security-sample/README.md

 ## How to obtain support
 For any question please [open an issue](https://github.com/SAP/cloud-application-security-sample/issues/new) in GitHub and make use of the [labels](https://github.com/SAP/cloud-application-security-sample/labels) in order to refer to the sample and to categorize the kind of the issue.

-## License
+# License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2019-2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.2 except as noted otherwise in the [LICENSE](/LICENSE.pdf) file and in the [CREDITS](/CREDITS) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.